RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

  - Assign both a Renderer and a Material to the context object
  - Log success/failure as needed

-The default OverlayGenerator is used when the item has no config and the ThermalConverter decides to use an OverlayGenerator
+The default OverlayGenerator is used when the item has no config (or when the config does not specify an OverlayGenerator), and the ThermalConverter decides to use an OverlayGenerator

 ## IMeshGenerator